sudheeksha/Using-Food-for-Data-Science-Instruction/README.md

 ## Agglomeration
 Agglomeration or agglomerative clustering is a bottom-up approach to hierarchical clustering.
 Here, each point in the data is considered as an individual cluster and merged until there is only one cluster.
 One of the key decisions is to choose a linkage.
 It is required to determine distance between the points.
 Different types of linkage are the ward’s method, complete linkage, single linkage, and average linkage.
 Another decision is to select the metric to calculate the linkage.
 It is usually a Euclidean distance.
 Agglomeration algorithm is as follows:
-\begin{enumerate}
-    \item Compute the distance between each data point.
+- Compute the distance between each data point.
-    \item Each data point is its own cluster at the start.
+- Each data point is its own cluster at the start.
-    \item Merge two closest clusters and re-compute the distance.
+- Merge two closest clusters and re-compute the distance.
-    \item Repeat the previous step till all the clusters are merged into one.
+- Repeat the previous step till all the clusters are merged into one.
-\end{enumerate}

 Dendrograms help understand agglomeration in a much better and more visual way.
 It shows in a static way how the aggregations are performed or how each cluster is joined together until there is only cluster left.
 The height of the dendrogram indicates the order in which the clusters were joined, and it can also be used to determine how far apart each cluster is.
 The more the height before joining, the further apart they are.
 Dendrograms can also be used to find the number of clusters by cutting it by drawing a horizontal line across it.
 It is important to know where to cut the line.
 The line must be cut where the difference is most significant, or clusters are far apart—this line when drawn across dendrogram cut lines in the dendrogram.
 The number of lines it cuts is the number of clusters.